-4.5 STUDENT FINANCIAL OBLIGATIONS - 8/17/10, 11/30/2023
+4.5 STUDENT FINANCIAL OBLIGATIONS - 8/17/10

-Students shall discharge all financial and other obligations to the College prior to registering for the next semester.
-These obligations include, but are not limited to, tuition, fees, and any other amount due to the college.
-Students with a balance due of \$100 or more will have a hold placed on their account before registration for the next semester opens; grades and transcripts may also be withheld.
+Students shall discharge all financial and other obligations to the District prior to registering for the next semester.
+These obligations include, but are not limited to, overdue library book fines, tuition, student fees, and Child Development Center fees.
+Failure to satisfy such obligations may result in the withholding of transcripts and grade reports.